Holidays, New Mexico, Wine, Wine Pairing

 Peanut Butter Cookies are one of my children’s favorites.
 I bake mine in a mini muffin tin and press a miniature peanut butter cup into the middle immediately after they come out of the oven.
 These little treats are great to snack on after dinner with a little glass of Port or other dessert wine.
 Try the St. Clair Port or the St. Clair Kiva from Lescombes Family Vineyards.
 Plunder by Black’s Smuggler is a port-style wine using their own proprietary spirits.

 Oatmeal Raisin Cookies are my husband’s favorite.
-The sweetness of the raisins and the warmth of baking spices make this cookie perfect for dry-semi-sweet Riesling like the one from Jaramillo Vineyards or the Wines of San Juan.
+The sweetness of the raisins and the warmth of baking spices make this cookie perfect for dry-semi-sweet Riesling like the one from or the Wines of San Juan.
 This year I’m going to serve La Bolsa White from Embudo Valley Vineyards.

 Jam-filled Thumbprint cookies with any red or black fruit jam will pair so well with a Pinot Noir like the one at La Esperanza.
 If you like stone fruit jams in your cookies, go for a Symphony wine like the one from Mesa Vista or a Moscoto from Black’s Smuggler